Hurghada: Overview

 Many of Hurghada's newer hotels, restaurants, and shops are located along El Mamsha.
-Most of the newest and largest hotel resorts are located in the area between Mamsha and Sahl Hasheesh on El Mamsha.
+Most of the largest hotel resorts are located in the area between Mamsha and Sahl Hasheesh on El Mamsha.
 Beyond Sahl Hasheesh there are the hotels of Makadi Bay.
-Dahar is the oldest part of the town where the town's traditional bazaar, the post office and the long-distance bus stations (Go Bus and Upper Egypt Bus) are situated.
-The busiest area is Sakala, the "city center" on Sheraton Road, where there are hotels, shops and restaurants.
+Dahar is considered the oldest part of the town, where the traditional bazaar, post office and long-distance bus stations (Go Bus and Upper Egypt Bus) are situated.
+Sakala could be considered older because, it was the place where Hurghada was established by Ababda fishermen and where they settled along a natural harbor.
+The busiest area is also Sakala, the city center on Sheraton Road lined with hotels, shops and restaurants.

-The city is served by the Hurghada International Airport with scheduled passenger traffic connecting to Cairo and directly to several cities in Europe.
-A new terminal was opened in 2015 to accommodate increasing traffic.